prophen/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+`.forEach` takes each element of an array and does something to it without returning a new array.
+You can do the same with `.map` but map creates a new array with changed values.

 2. What is the difference between a function and a method?